danielsineus/BLACK_AMERICAN_TEXT/README.md

-# Quantitative Analysis of three African American Authors
+# Quantitative Analysis of four African American Authors
 ----
 The objective of this document remains academic and personal.
 It is academic in the sense that it can provide materials for people to discuss the contents and to reproduce the codes while learning from the process.
 It is also deemed to be a tutorial due to fact the code lines used to conduct the litteray study of the texts of some African-American authors might be useful for those who would like to analyse texts found in the gutenberg project or elsewhere.
 The  personal part of this piece of work is to be able to give proof of my ability to use R programming for text mining.
 On one hand, The study aims to quantify the books or any texts published by four (4) African-American authors known and revered for their writings about black Americans'issues in the US.
 On the other hand, this piece of work will present analyses that will be based on sentiments approaches and also figure out similar themes developped by these authors.
 The authors are as following: Booker T. Washington (1890 -1915), W.E.B Du Bois (1868 - 1963), Frederick Douglass (1818 - 1985), and Zora Nearle Hurston (1891 - 1960).